jtoy/awesome-tensorflow/README.md

 ## Books

+* [Machine Learning with TensorFlow](http://tensorflowbook.com) by Nishant Shukla, computer vision researcher at UCLA and author of Haskell Data Analysis Cookbook.
+This book makes the math-heavy topic of ML approachable and practicle to a newcomer.
 * [First Contact with TensorFlow](http://www.jorditorres.org/first-contact-with-tensorflow/) by Jordi Torres, professor at UPC Barcelona Tech and a research manager and senior advisor at Barcelona Supercomputing Center
 * [Deep Learning with Python](https://machinelearningmastery.com/deep-learning-with-python/) - Develop Deep Learning Models on Theano and TensorFlow Using Keras by Jason Brownlee
 * [TensorFlow for Machine Intelligence](https://bleedingedgepress.com/tensor-flow-for-machine-intelligence/) - Complete guide to use TensorFlow from the basics of graph computing, to deep learning models to using it in production environments - Bleeding Edge Press